oldblackcrow/Handheld-Device/README-what-you-need.md

 Adafruit ItsyBitsy nRF52840 Express - Bluetooth LE

+There two versions of the software.
+The original is if you don't want to use the new Clue sketch.
+The "updated" version is required for the new Clue sketch.

 Adafruit SGP30 Air Quality Sensor Breakout - VOC and eCO2 - Keep in mind that the version I used did not have a STEMMA QT connector.
 I soldered the wires directly.
 I don't know if there is enough room in the Diamnond Select Handheld case to accomodate.
 However, you could 3D print a bigger case if you wish.

 PowerBoost 1000 Charger - Rechargeable 5V Lipo USB Boost @ 1A